-This Moro Rice (Moros y Cristianos) is made with rice, onion, bell pepper, garlic, adobo, black beans, orange juice and simmered to perfection.
+This Moro Rice Recipe (Moros y Cristianos) is made with rice, onion, bell pepper, garlic, adobo, black beans, orange juice and simmered to perfection.

 This dish is probably one of my favorite side dishes to make and to eat.
 It is so simple, hearty and you can whip it up in less than 30 minutes.
 You can actually use canned beans or just soak dry black beans overnight and they will cook in with the rice.
 I like using any long grain rice for this recipe, like basmati or jasmine rice.